uesseu/ninwavelets/README.md

 ## About modes
-Normal mode is easy to understand, can use cuda, but slower than Fast mode.
+Normal mode is easy to understand, can use cuda, but a little slower than Fast mode.
 Fast mode is fast, may be more precise than Normal, and can use cuda.
-Convolve mode may too heavy and not good method for GMW but it may be good for Haar.
+Convolve mode may too heavy and not good method for GMW but it may be most precise for Morlet.
 Reverse mode is ugly way and just for debugging.

-But, not all the wavelets have formula.
+Not all the wavelets have formula.
 For example, I do not know the formula of raw GMW.
 (Generally, GMW is calculated by inverse fourier transform.)